bhavin04890/rhdp-pxe/docs/source/cli-based-labs/plugin-installation.rst

 =========================================
-Installing OpenShift Dynamic console plugin
+Installing the OpenShift Dynamic console plugin from Portworx
 =========================================

 Enabling the OpenShift Dynamic console plugin